amoore17/invidio-quick-redirect/README.md

 ## Summary
 Redirect youtube.com to invidious.xyz without making a single connection to YouTube.
-After the main invidio.us instance was taken down, I have revised this extension to point to invidio.xyz instead.
-If you would like to change to another instance, simply replace the "invidio.xyz" string with the domain of the instance you would like to use instead.
+After the main invidio.us instance was taken down, I have revised this extension to point to invidious.xyz instead.
+If you would like to change to another instance, simply replace the "invidious.xyz" string with the domain of the instance you would like to use instead.

 ## License